mytakedotorg/mtdo/README.md

 > Who controls the past controls the future.
 Who controls the present controls the past. *George Orwell, 1984*

-So we'll just take past and secure it on the blockchain, where it will be safe!
+Luckily, we can put history on the blockchain, where it will be safe!
 Hahahahahahahaha

 ## The hard part